sjorsdonkers/toml-jai/tools/toml-test/README.md

 ./toml-test -encoder ./encoder
 ```

-The `run` app is used for the test framework to compile and run both in sequence.
+The `run_toml-tests` app is used for the test framework to compile and run both in sequence.